Blogger Book Nook #6: Sharing the love of books

-In case you haven’t been able to tell from my latest blog posts and Instagrams, I am spending a lot of time reading.
-I never stopped loving it, but now I’m making the time to read, and it’s the best thing ever.
+In case you haven’t been able to tell from my latest blog posts and Instagram posts, I am spending a lot of time reading.
+Being able to make more time for it is the best thing ever…

 It’s rubbing off on Dougie too, he drags book after book over to me and sits on my laptop, ready to dive into the adventures of Spot the Dog time and time again, it’s amazing.

 This months Blogger Book Nook included a book swap, which was such a lovely idea, as I was sent a book I’d heard about, but may not have gone out and bought myself…

 Is there a fellow book blogger whose shelves you’d love to raid?

 I think both Amanda and Sarah’s bookshelves.
 They always seem to be reading wonderful books that I instantly add to my TBR list, and they always share the most incredible book-ish photos on their Instagrams.

 If you could swap lives with any book character for a day, who would it be?